PUEOCollaboration/libAntarcticaRoot/README.md

-This 'pueo' branch is for side-by-side installation of nicemc/pueoSim with icemc
+This forked version is for PUEO, superceding the previous pueo branch

 # Models of Antarctica in ROOT